monero-outreach/policy-brief/brief.md

 ### References & Further Reading
 *Highlight and list 3-5 sources for further reading up front, and link to references and policy monitoring sections of repo (we could also develop an extended Policy Report and include here).*

+#### _If you have suggestions for future edits to this document, we invite you to [create a new issue](https://github.com/monero-outreach/policy-brief/issues) or [submit a pull request](https://github.com/monero-outreach/policy-brief/pulls)._